-DISABILITY QUALIFIED PROFESSIONAL Physical disability MD, DO Visual impairment MD, ophthalmologist, optometrist Mobility, orthopedic impairment MD, DO Hearing impairment MD, Audiologist (Au.D) audiology exam should not be more than a year old Speech and language impairment Licensed speech professional Learning disability PhD Psychologist, college learning disability specialist, other appropriate professional Acquired brain impairment MD neurologist, neuropsychologist Psychological disability Psychiatrist, PhD Psychologist, LMFT or LCSW ADD/ADHD Psychiatrist; PhD Psychologist, LMFT or LCSW Other disabilities MD who practices or specializes within the field of the disability
+QUALIFIED PROFESSIONAL

+MD, DO

+MD, ophthalmologist, optometrist

+MD, DO

+MD, Audiologist (Au.D) audiology exam should not be more than a year old

+Licensed speech professional

+PhD Psychologist, college learning disability specialist, other appropriate professional

+MD neurologist, neuropsychologist

+Psychiatrist, PhD Psychologist, LMFT or LCSW

+Psychiatrist; PhD Psychologist, LMFT or LCSW

+MD who practices or specializes within the field of the disability

 Documentation used to evaluate the need and reasonableness of potential accommodations may include a licensed professional's current medical diagnosis and date of diagnosis, evaluation of how the student's disability affects one or more of the major life activities and recommendations, psychological and/or emotion diagnostic tests, functional effects or limitations of the disability, and/or medications and recommendations to ameliorate the effects or limitations.
 FIDM may request additional documentation as needed.

 In general, FIDM does not consider an Individualized Education Program ("IEP") as sufficient medical documentation to evaluate the need and reasonableness of potential accommodations.
 However, we will consider a current IEP (less than three years old) as reasonable medical documentation for students who request the following accommodations: (1) a test reader or (2) a quiet place to take a test.
 Any other requested accommodation(s) will require medical documentation completed by a qualified professional in the area of the student's disability, as specified in the chart located within this policy.